 IRIS is a training programme run for GP surgeries and their staff to help identify domestic violence and abuse.
 Doctors, nurses and surgery staff are given awareness training to help spot the signs of someone suffering from domestic violence and abuse and are made aware of our referral scheme.
+Each referred patient will be allocated a specialist domestic abuse worker, the IRIS AE (Advocate Educator), who will see the patient in the GP surgery wherever possible, further enhancing confidentiality.
 By working alongside doctors and their staff, we're able to have a greater reach with our work.

 Often, a relationship of trust is built up between a patient and their GP over a number of years and it is easier for a survivor to confide in them.
 Equally, a doctor's surgery may be one of the only spaces someone suffering from domestic violence and abuse will be alone and away from their abuser.
 By using safe spaces like GP surgeries, we're able to reach out to more women and affect real change.
 Talk to your GP today about being referred.

 How GP surgeries work in conjunction with Manchester Women's Aid:

 - Full training for GP surgery staff to help spot signs of domestic violence and abuse